-- Set the tone for your corporate culture and provide a platform for virtually every other policy you implement.
+- Sets the tone for your corporate culture and provides a platform for virtually every other policy you implement.

-- Communicate expected behavior for employees and point the way to additional resources when situations are complex, difficult or sensitive.
+- Communicates expected behavior for employees and points the way to additional resources when situations are complex, difficult or sensitive.

-- Reduce legal liability by addressing your organization’s key ethics and compliance risks.
+- Reduces legal liability by addressing your organization’s key ethics and compliance risks.

-- Represent your organization’s commitment to integrity to external constituents including business partners and regulators.
+- Represents your organization’s commitment to integrity to external constituents including business partners and regulators.